Topological transitions controlled by the interaction range: Introduction

 Adding to this picture longer-range interactions can change the topological phase diagram not only quantitatively, but also qualitatively~\cite{PerezGonzalez2018}.
 Typically, the condition for such change is the sufficient strength of the long-range interaction, which should become comparable to the nearest-neighbor couplings.
 This condition is readily met in the one-dimensional arrays of dielectric meta-atoms, where the dispersion of the Bloch modes is strongly modified compared to the tight-binding scenario~\cite{He2022}.
 The similar phenomena take place for trapped ion systems~\cite{nevado2017topological} and even optical waveguides~\cite{Schulz:22}, becoming even more pronounced in the 2D case owing to the larger number of the neighboring sites~\cite{Li2019,Olekhno2022}.

 However, the impact of weak, but long-radius interaction in the context of topological phases is understood much less.
 In fact, most of extended versions of topological models truncate the hopping range to the finite set of neighboring sites and hence do not explore the role of the interaction length.
+As a result, the main tuning parameter is the overall strength of additional couplings, while the interaction length is kept fixed or effectively truncated.
 To fill this gap, we study here a one-dimensional topological model involving long-range couplings with a smooth dependence on the distance.
 Besides the strength of the long-range interaction $J$ we examine the role of another parameter $\lambda$ quantifying the interaction range.
 Counterintuitively, we find out that even very weak long-range couplings enable topological transitions if their radius is large enough.